Behavior Plan Support:

 Years ago, compliance and fear served as the glue holding it all together as schools navigated their academic tasks and challenges.
 However, today, this is not the case: Both compliance and fear are losing ground.
 For we are experiencing a new set of principles and motivations guiding our children toward their best selves.
 Unfortunately, the school system is not completely on board with the new fundamentals required to assure every child experiences success.
 And this is not because of poor intent or simply, bad attitudes.
 Actually, it’s more about professional development, training, letting old systems fall by the wayside, and creating new platforms moving forward: For we are in the midst of a huge transformation within our society as well as within our schools.
 And student behavior is one way this is presenting itself!

 As a result, I am working with teachers, administrators, and parents as we navigate these changing times.
-As a behavior specialist, I bring to classroom and schools a wide range of tools founded upon the following: The New Four Rs:
+As a behavior specialist, I brought to the classroom and schools a wide range of tools founded upon the following: The New Four Rs:

 RESILIENCE: Teaching today is a “first responder” profession and requires our best so our students can be their best as each child discovers their purpose within the learning laboratory called the classroom.
 In fact, we cannot expect our students to come prepared with a solid set of social – emotional skills; many of these critical skills will need to be taught within the context of the classroom.
 In the meantime, we need to be resilient and prepared to handle whatever levels of dys-regulation each may bring.